EXC 3410 The Firm

 - Discuss and try to solve moral dilemmas in business.

-- Distinguish between the different roles and bases of ownership and leadership.
+- Distinguish between the different roles and foundations of ownership and leadership.

 - Understand the many roles of the state vis-à-vis firms.

-- Develop recognition of our personal responsibility as members of society.
+- Develop an understanding of our personal responsibility as members of society.

-- Develop recognition of the individual moral responsibility of both firms and employees.
+- Develop an understanding of the moral responsibility of both firms and employees.

-- Develop recognition of the relationship between firms and society at large.
+- Develop an understanding of the relationship between firms and society at large.

-- Develop recognition of historical change and historical foundations, not least with respect to ethical and moral dimensions.
+- Develop an understanding of historical change and historical foundations, not least in relation to ethical and moral issues.

 - The firm and the three industrial revolutions